-This five-course sequence is designed to meet the needs of teachers who already have a valid teaching credential and want to attain a specialty in assessing student reading capabilities and provide appropriate reading instruction in response to those assessments.
-(MAT 640C is the capstone course and replaces the general MAT 640 required for the Master of Arts in Teaching.)
+Lead Faculty: Dr. Marilyn E. MooreThis four-course sequence is designed to meet the needs of teachers who already have a valid teaching credential, have two-years full-time teaching experience and want to attain a specialty in assessing student reading capabilities and provide appropriate reading instruction in response to those assessments (ARL 640C is the capstone course.)

 Program Learning Outcomes

 - Examine the theories and research related to effective reading and language arts instruction.

 - Analyze current research on elements of an effective culture of literacy at the classroom, school, district, and community levels.

 - Analyze current, confirmed, reliable and replicable quantitative and qualitative research pertaining to language and literacy instruction.